Stevie-Guy/Computer-Played-Wordle/README.md

 - After choosing the word, the computer tries to guess the word, the first try will always be the first word in the `wordle.txt` file
 - Then the computer uses the information that it collected from the previous try to make better and better guesses, like a player would
 - The game ends either when the computer guesses the word(90% of the times) or when it runs out of chances (it has 6)

+## How to play it
+- [Install](https://code.visualstudio.com/download) Visual Studio Code for Windows 10 and the [GCC Compiler](https://sourceforge.net/projects/mingw-w64/)(Windows 10 is necessary).
+- Download all of the files in a single folder.
+- Compile and run `wordle.cpp`, then run the `wordle.exe` file that was created in the same folder